 Who should handle your loft conversion?

 It might seem cheaper to do things yourself, but a loft conversion is a big job and it may be a good idea to go with an expert.
-You can use one or a combination of these options:
+These are some of the options:

 - a specialist loft conversion company can offer you the complete package, from planning to painting and decorating